reactjs/react.dev/src/content/reference/rules/react-calls-components-and-hooks.md

 }
 ```

-If a component contains hooks, it's easy to violate the [Rules of Hooks](/reference/rules/rules-of-hooks) when components are called directly in a loop or conditionally.
+If a component contains Hooks, it's easy to violate the [Rules of Hooks](/reference/rules/rules-of-hooks) when components are called directly in a loop or conditionally.

 Letting React orchestrate rendering also allows a number of benefits: